This Orange Jello Salad Recipe makes is a colorful and delicious molded gelatin salad with complimentary fruits.

 Choose molds that are made for molding Jello, if possible.

 Almost any type of bowl or pan can be used.

 However, Silicone rather than

-regular plastic (hard to remove from mold), metals, especially copper and heat-prof glass are ideal
+regular plastic, which is hard to remove from the molds, metals, especially copper and heat-prof glass are ideal

 for molding gelatin.